elucian/bee/syntax/composite.md

 ```

 **properties**
+* a list has unlimited capacity,
-* a list can be initially empty: (),
+* a list can be initially empty (),
 * all elements in a list have the same type,
-* elements in a list are ordered by index,
+* elements in a list are ordered,
-* list elements can be found using index but this is slow,
-* finding first element in a list is fast: list_name.first,
-* finding last element in a list is fast: list_name.last,
-* you can add a new element in a list very fast,
-* you can remove elements from beginning or end of list.

-**notes:**
-* A list is usually used as stack or queue;
-* A list literal is a tuple of constant values;
-* A list has unlimited capacity;

 **example**